-Confidentiality, Questions or Comments
+Questions or Comments

-All information received by Barton through the drug-free program is confidential.
-Access to this information is limited to those who have a legitimate need to know in compliance with relevant laws and College policies.
-Any questions or comments regarding this notification may be directed to Angie Maddy, Vice President of Student Services, at (620) 792.9226 or at maddya@bartonccc.edu.
+Any questions or comments regarding this notification or requests for hard copies may be directed to Angie Maddy, Vice President of Student Services, at (620) 792.9226 or at maddya@bartonccc.edu.
 For additional information, please see Policy 1126 - Drug Free Environment.
-To obtain a hard copy of Policy 1126, contact maddya@bartonccc.edu or call 620.792.9226.